Pat Friday: Radio

 While still a student at UCLA, Friday was a singer on The Old Gold Don Ameche Show on the NBC Red radio network in 1940.
 A contemporary magazine article noted, "In order to attend rehearsals she has to cut Friday afternoon classes ... but she makes up by spending all the time she can in a corner of the studio, carefully doing her homework."

 Later, after a short retirement following her marriage, Friday was a singer on The Roy Rogers Show, in the 1944–45 season although she did not care for that style of music.

 She also sang on the Armed Forces Radio Service programs G.I.
 Journal and Personal Album.

 Recording

-Pat Friday was a recording artist with Decca Records and Enterprise Records.
+Friday was a recording artist with Decca Records and Enterprise Records.

 Personal life

 On December 28, 1940, Friday married David Berwick Vinson Jr. in Beverly Wilshire Methodist Church in Los Angeles, California.
 They had a son and a daughter.